mostafa-elgendy22/PrUcess/README.md

 ## Introduction

-Pr**U**cess is a **processing** unit that executes commands (arithmetic &amp; logical operations, register file read &amp; write operations) which are received from an external source through **UART** receiver module and it tranmsits the commands' results through the **UART** transmitter module.
+Pr**U**cess is a **processing** unit that executes commands (arithmetic &amp; logical operations, register file read &amp; write operations) which are received from an external source through **UART** receiver module and it transmits the commands' results through the **UART** transmitter module.

 This is a full ASIC design project (from RTL to GDS).
 It goes through the ASIC design flow from frontend to backend:
 <ol>
     <li>System's architecure design.</li>
-    <li>Synthesizable RTL modelling (behavioral modelling, FSM coding) of all the system blocks from scratch (UART transmitter and receiver, integer clock divider, ALU, register file, parametrized synchronizers, and system's main controller).</li>
+    <li>Synthesizable RTL modelling (behavioral modelling, structural modelling, and FSM coding) of all the system blocks from scratch (UART transmitter and receiver, integer clock divider, ALU, register file, parametrized data and bit synchronizers for solving CDC issues, reset synchronizer, and system's main controller).</li>
     <li>Functional verification using self-checking testbenches and automated Python verification environments and running the testbenches using Modelsim.</li>
     <li>Logic synthesis using Synopsys Design Compiler.</li>
     <li>Formal verification post logic synthesis using Synopsys Formality.</li>